Get started by using these resources to engage your community.

 - Newark DIG’s ten steps for engaging and involving community members

-- List of utilities and municipalities with CSO permits
+- Directory of cities and utilities with CSO permits

 Step three: Share information with your neighbors, community groups, and elected officials.